 Poop bags come in a variety of styles, so you can choose the type that works best for you.
 Most poop bags are a standard size, but you can find larger poop bags if you happen to be raising a small bear.

 All of us eco-conscious puppy owners love recyclable or even biodegradable poop bags.
 Why not pick up your dog's biodegradable poop with a biodegradable poop bag.
 You're welcome, mother earth!

-Clicker training is another option that can be used either in combination with treat training or instead of.
-Clickers can attach to your training leash or wrap around your wrist, so it's always within range.
+- Clicker - Clicker training is another option that can be used either in combination with treat training or instead of it.
+Clickers can attach to your training or wrap around your wrist, so it's always within range.

-Even if they never leave your side, you should always make sure that your puppy is properly tagged.
-An ID tag on their collar can make it safer and easier for them to find their way back home if they happen to get out on their own.
+Even if they never leave your side, you should always make sure that your pup is properly tagged.
+An ID tag on their can make it safer and easier for them to find their way back home if they happen to get out on their own.

 If you want to avoid the jingle jangle of the tags clinking together, get a Dog Tag Silencer for your ID tag.
 It will cut the noise and prevent the tags from rubbing together and fading the engraving over time.

-For fluffier pups, especially those with an undercoat, you may want to invest in a good de-shedding brush, like a Furminator Deshedding Tool, that you can use once a week to reduce the dog hair type that will inevitably end up on everything you own.
+- Deshedding Tool - For fluffier pups, especially those with an undercoat, you may want to invest in a good de-shedding brush, like a Furminator Deshedding Tool, that you can use once a week to reduce the dog hair that will inevitably end up on everything you own.